-All the five groups are often the hardest to reach.
-Therefore, innovative approaches to strengthening capacity of lobby and advocacy as well as empowerment are essential.
-A linking and learning process encourage sharing of lessons learned and provides a forum for mutual learning and empowerment of the most marginalised and discriminated groups.
-Voice is initially a five-year programme (2016-2020), for which a total of $\notin$ 50 million is available for programme-, grants-, management- and linking and learning costs.
+These groups are often the hardest to reach.
+Therefore, innovative approaches to strengthening their capacity on lobby and advocacy as well as their empowerment process are essential.

+A linking and learning platform which encourages sharing of lessons learned and provides a forum for mutual learning and empowerment of the most marginalised and discriminated groups is also in place for grantees to tap into.
+Voice is initially a five-year programme (2016-2020), for which a total of $\ensuremath{\in} 50$ million is available for programme-, grants-, management- and linking and learning costs.